CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/INSTALL.md

 # nbAuth Installation

-:zero: This tutorial assumes that you have already created your Angular App (if not, runn the below command)
+:o: This tutorial assumes that you have already created your Angular App (if not, runn the below command)

 ```
 $ ng new MyProject --style=scss --routing=true && cd MyProject